 Growth in reporting across the new data formats remained consistent throughout Q4.
 88,000 legal entities are now reporting fund relationships, an increase of over 15,000 on the previous quarter.
-In addition, there were over 4,800 government entities reported in the Global LEI System by the end of the quarter (up from 4,600 in Q3), while total international organizations remained at 19.
+In addition, there were over 4,800 government entities reported in the Global LEI System by the end of the quarter (up from 4,600 in Q3), while total international organizations increased to 27 (from 19 in Q3).

 The overall renewal rate for Q4 settled at 60.1%, which represents a slight decrease on the previous quarter (61.9%).
 This is a common trend for the final quarter of the year as renewals slow in December in regions celebrating the festive period.

 Japan was the jurisdiction with the highest renewal rate (91%) in Q4, a position which it has held throughout 2022.
 Other jurisdictions in the top five renewal rates are Luxembourg (88.5%), Finland (87.3%), Norway (81.6%), and Liechtenstein (81.2%).